Foreign Gift Tax – Ultimate Insider Info You Need To Know

 - Contain the required information so that the IRS can determine any tax liability

-Once the Form 3520 has been filed, the statute of limitations (three years) under which the form can be audited, begins.
+Once Form 3520 has been filed, the statute of limitations begins.
+The statute of limitations is for three years.

-As Form 3520 can be complicated, especially if it is your first time including it as part of your filing process, it is best to seek the help of an experienced tax professional one who understands these laws.
+Form 3520 is complex.
+Especially if it is your first time, including it as part of your filing process, it is best to seek an experienced tax professional who understands these laws.

 Penalty For Failure To Report Foreign Gifts On Form 3520

 In the case of a failure to report foreign gifts, a penalty equal to 5% of the amount of such foreign gifts applies for each month for which the failure to report continues (not to exceed a total of 25%).
-No penalty will be imposed if the taxpayer can demonstrate that the failure to comply was due to reasonable cause and not willful neglect.
+No penalty assessment applies if the taxpayer can demonstrate that the failure to comply was due to reasonable cause and not willful neglect.

 To demonstrate that you had reasonable cause for failing to file Form 3520, you must provide the IRS with: